Chrissy Amphlett: Divinyls

 Amphlett met Mark McEntee at a concert at the Sydney Opera House in 1980 and they formed Divinyls with Jeremy Paul (Air Supply).
 Having performed in Sydney for some time, they recorded several songs for the film Monkey Grip, in which Amphlett also acted.

 Divinyls consisted of an ever-changing line-up formed around Amphlett and McEntee, whose relationship was always volatile.
 Nevertheless, the band released six albums between 1982 and 1996, peaking in 1991 with the success of their single "I Touch Myself", which reached #1 in Australia, #4 in the US and #10 in the UK.
 The band, which underwent various lineup changes, broke up in 1996.

 The band was inducted into the Australian Recording Industry Association (ARIA) Hall of Fame in 2006.

 Amphlett and McEntee barely spoke after the band broke up, but resumed contact when they were inducted into the ARIA Hall of Fame and eventually announced a new tour and album.
 The band recorded and released a single, "Don't Wanna Do This", and toured Australia, but the proposed reunion album was never made.

 Other work

 Amphlett performed Divinyls' and other songs with a 30-piece orchestra for the Australian Rock Symphony in January 2010.

 In 2011, she released the single "Summer Song" under the name The Tulips, a band consisting of Amphlett, Charley Drayton and Kraig Jarret Johnson.
 It was used in the soundtrack for the film The Music Never Stopped.

 Image

-Known for her brash, sexualized persona, Amphlett employed subversive humour in performances, lyrics and media interviews.
+Known for her brash, sexualised persona, Amphlett employed subversive humour in performances, lyrics and media interviews.